 TORONTO, March 2, 2022 /CNW/ - Toronto Hydro Corporation (the "Corporation") today announced its consolidated financial and operating results for the year ended December 31, 2021.

-Net income after net movements in regulatory balances for the year ended December 31, 2020, was $117.1 million compared to $154.4 million for the comparable period in 2019.
-The decrease over the previous year was primarily due to lower distribution revenue and higher operating expenses for expected credit losses as a result of the COVID-19 pandemic.
-The Corporation was also impacted by lower distribution rates, lower revenue recovery as a result of provincial changes to conservation and demand management programs, and higher depreciation, partially offset by lower income taxes and amounts deferred into regulatory accounts.
+Net income after net movements in regulatory balances for the year ended December 31, 2021, was $141.0 million compared to $117.1 million for the comparable period in 2020.
+The increase over the previous year was primarily driven by higher distribution revenue as a result of higher distribution rates and higher other revenue, partially offset by higher depreciation and higher income taxes.

-During the COVID-19 pandemic, the Corporation has continued with critical work in its grid investment plan to maintain safety and reliability, support a growing city, and meet customer service needs.
+The COVID-19 pandemic continues to have a significant impact on the economy, affecting the financial health of individuals and businesses, and the financial results of the Corporation.
+However, during the COVID-19 pandemic, the Corporation has continued with critical work in its grid investment plan to maintain safety and reliability, support a growing city and meet customer service needs.

 Selected financial highlights

 (in millions of Canadian dollars)